Engineer2B/SlicerSegmentMesher/README.md

 * Paint a sphere in the brain (simulating a lesion): click "Paint" effect, enable "Sphere brush", set "Diameter" to 8%, and click in the yellow slice view
 * Switch to "Segment Mesher" module (in Segmentation category)
 * Select "Create new Model" for Output model (this will contain the generated volumetric mesh)
-* Under the "Input" section select both segmentation for the "Segment(s) to Mesh".
+* Under the "Input" section select both segmentations for the "Segment(s) to Mesh"
 * Click Apply button and wait a about a minute
 * Inspect results: open "Display" section, enable "Yellow slice clipping", move slider at the top of yellor slice view to move the clipping plane; enable "Keep only whole cells when clipping" to see shape of mesh elements
 * Create more accurate mesh: open "Advanced" section, set scale parameter to 0.5, click "Apply", and wait a couple of minutes